Universal Design Principles & Examples

-By applying these same principles to your home, you can select furniture and decor that’s simple and easy to use for family and guests.
+By applying universal design principles to your home, you can select furniture and decor that’s easy and accessible to people with a variety of characteristics, including people with disabilities and those at different life stages.

 Benefits of Universal Design